Jason Leach

-Jason Leach is an American football safety.
+Jason Leach is an American former football safety.

-High school career
+Early life

 Leach prepped at Bishop Amat High School in La Puente, California.

 College career

 Leach played college football at the University of Southern California.
 He started in 2003 and 2004.

-Professional Football Career
+Professional career

-Leach played for the National Football League San Diego Chargers in 2005.
+Leach was a member of the San Diego Chargers of the National Football League in 2005 but did not appear in a game.